-Each of the reflection essays will be graded on content, style, and timeliness.
+Each of these written assignments will be graded on content, style, and timeliness.
 They should adhere to all page length requirements and typical APA style and formatting (double spacing, proper APA citations, etc.).

 All written assignments are due by 11:55 pm (EST) Saturday of the designated session week.